VaneUI

 Understand VaneUI's powerful theming system and design token architecture.

-VaneUI uses a theme system based on component-specific themes that define styling classes for different component states.
+VaneUI uses a powerful theme system based on ComponentTheme classes that define styling for each component.
+This page explains the theme architecture and how to customize it.

 react-icon